rizkyputra531/rizkyputra531/README.md

-# Hi there 👋 , I'm Eddy!
+# Hi there 👋 , I'm Rizky!

 #### I'm a Full-Stack Developer working in Banjarmasin, Indonesia.